snadim02/snadim02.github.io/_posts/2022-09-01-kids-artwork.md

 ![artwork](../assets/img/artwork09.jpg){: .mx-auto.d-block :}

-**Writing and drawing:** I have found *so many uses* for these [Ikea Glis clear boxes](https://www.ikea.com/us/en/p/glis-box-with-lid-clear-40466148/), one of which is storing crayons, markers and paint sticks for the kids to use.
+**Writing and drawing:** I have found *so many uses* for these [Ikea Glis clear boxes](https://www.ikea.com/us/en/p/glis-box-with-lid-clear-40466148/).
 They are easy to open/close, stack nicely, and seem to be utterly indestructible.
 Yeah...
 I do give away gifted art supplies that don't fit in these boxes.

 ![artwork](../assets/img/artwork05.jpg){: .mx-auto.d-block :}